learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ## Focusing on lists {#focusing-on-lists}

 Zippers can be used with pretty much any data structure, so it's no surprise that they can be used to focus on sub-lists of lists.
-After all, lists are pretty much like trees, only where a node in a tree has an element (or not) and several sub-trees, a node in a list has an element and only a single sub-list.
+After all, lists are pretty much like trees, only where a node in a tree has an element (or not) and several subtrees, a node in a list has an element and only a single sub-list.
 When we [implemented our own lists](making-our-own-types-and-typeclasses.html#recursive-data-structures), we defined our data type like so:

 ```{.haskell:hs}